 AWS Glue Studio allows you to author highly scalable ETL jobs for distributed processing without becoming an Apache Spark expert.
 Define your ETL process in the drag-and-drop job editor and AWS Glue automatically generates the code to extract, transform, and load your data.
 The code is generated in Scala or Python and written for Apache Spark.

-Clean and deduplicate data
+Clean and transform streaming data in-flight

 Serverless streaming ETL jobs in AWS Glue continuously consume data from streaming sources including Amazon Kinesis and Amazon MSK, clean and transform it in-flight, and make it available for analysis in seconds in your target data store.
 Use this feature to process event data like IoT event streams, clickstreams, and network logs.
 AWS Glue streaming ETL jobs can enrich and aggregate data, join batch and streaming sources, and run a variety of complex analytics and machine learning operations.